LoganBertasio/syncboard-app/README.md

 # SyncBoard MVP

-This project includes the base layout and structure for the SyncBoard web app.
+This is the full base setup of the SyncBoard app with components, pages, and layout.